• Skip to Content

 Once admitted, the program is a full-time course of study that can be completed in two academic years.
 In the clinical education component, principles derived from academic study are applied to clinical nursing practice.
 Students are placed in local acute care hospital settings and community health care agency settings.

 Nursing Program Information Workshops, conducted throughout the year, provide additional information about the Nursing Program and selection process.
-For more information regarding the nursing program, contact the Nursing Program Office at (408) 270-6448 (Sequoia S207) or access the Evergreen Valley College web site: http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program.
+For more information regarding the nursing program, contact the Nursing Program Office at (408) 270-6448 (Sequoia S207) or access the Evergreen Valley College web site: https://www.evc.edu/programs-academics/academic-resources/nursing-allied-health/associate-degree-nursing-program

 The San José/Evergreen Community College District reserves the right to add, amend or repeal any of the rules, regulations, policies and procedures consistent with applicable laws.